 Nathan Gibbs-Bowling—Entering his eleventh year of teaching, Nathan currently teaches AP Government & Politics and AP Human Geography at Lincoln High School in Tacoma.
 A six year veteran of the Air Force Reserves and a graduate of the Evergreen State College, Nathan is the 2016 Washington State Teacher of the Year, 2016 Puget Sound ESD Teacher of the Year and a 2014 Milken Foundation National Award Winner.

-Sara Ketelsen—Entering her twelfth year of teaching, Sara is a National Board certified teacher who currently teaches Central Washington University College in the High School AP Calculus & Pre-Calculus as well as Algebra 1 at Lincoln High School in Tacoma.
+Sara Ketelsen—An educator for over 12 years, Sara is a National Board certified teacher who currently teaches Central Washington University College in the High School AP Calculus & Pre-Calculus as well as Algebra 1 at Lincoln High School in Tacoma.
 Sara has actively sought connections with teacher preparation programs with area colleges serving on their Professional Educator Advisory Boards, as a guest lecturer for math methods courses and in helping local Community Colleges to align with Core to College.

 Hope Teague-Bowling is a National Board Certified Teacher at Lincoln High School in Tacoma.
 She teaches Sophomore English, AP Language and Composition, and Leadership.
 In her spare time, she volunteers in her community and advocates for education policies that put students first through her work as the Director of Organizing for Teachers United.